MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 In this section, you will learn:

-- how to create a custom fields
+- how to create a custom field
-- the convention I use when designing a field, I encourage you to follow them 😊
+- the conventions I use when designing a field.
+I encourage you to follow them 😊
 - general comments on why I structure my code in a specific way

 You will see usage of boxing `box` and casting `:?>`.
-If you wants to learn more about that after reading this section you can take a look at the [F.A.Q](#can-we-avoid-boxing-casting)
+If you want to learn more about that after reading this section, you can take a look at the [F.A.Q.](#can-we-avoid-boxing-casting)

 #### File structure